LeN0UR/LeN0UR/README.md

 I am an individual that is sincerely passionate about personal improvement even if it's 1% a day.
 As a **DevOps Engineer**, I aim to automate workflows and build resilient infrastructure that keeps systems efficient, reliable, scalable, and most importantly **secure**.
-In general, I enjoy challenges that require intense problem-solving and collaboration to make things happen 🦾
+I enjoy challenges that require intense problem-solving and collaboration 🦾

 I use this space to document my learning journey — from mastering Linux and networking fundamentals to building CI/CD pipelines and containerized applications.
-Currently, I’m expanding into cloud orchestration with **AWS**, **Docker**, **Kubernetes**, and **Terraform**, aiming to automate infrastructure deployment at scale.
+Currently, I’m expanding into cloud orchestration with **AWS**, **Docker**, and **Terraform**, aiming to automate infrastructure deployment at scale.

 ---